SafiyaJan/Checkers/README.md

  - OnePlayer.gif
  - TwoPlayer.gif

-* When you download all the gif files, make sure you save them in one place and change the file path in the main function of the CheckersFinal.py file *
+* When you download all the gif files, make sure you save them in one place.

 You will also need the following libraries:
-- Tkinter
-- TkMessageBox
+- tkinter
 - Random
 - Re
 - PIL
+- math

 When you click 'How to Play' a window will open up show displaying all the instructions.
 When you click 'One Player' a game window will open up where you will play against a computer